DerwenAI/kglab/docs/ref.md

 optional base set for the graph

   * `encoding` : `str`
-text encoding value, defaults to `"utf-8"`, must be in the [Python codec registry](https://docs.python.org/3/library/codecs.html#codecs.CodecInfo); otherwise this throws a `LookupError` exception
+optional text encoding value, defaults to `"utf-8"`, must be in the [Python codec registry](https://docs.python.org/3/library/codecs.html#codecs.CodecInfo); otherwise this throws a `LookupError` exception

   * *returns* : `typing.AnyStr`
 text representing the RDF graph